department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/jumbo-pull-request.md

 Your PR is mostly repetitive rspec code that isnt very complex.

 ### What to Do
 Having > `1000` LoC, doesn't always mean the review will be difficult to review.
-In his case
+In this case:

 1. Open a ticket in the `va.gov-team` repo
 2. Use the "Jumbo PR Appeal" Github issue template